COMPASS NEWSLETTER – WINTER JANUARY 2019

 - Do-it-Yourself Survey Book – The book outlines the nine-step survey process in detail.
 It can be modified to suit any organization’s needs.
 Detail on the book can be found at the above Products location on our website.

 In the last couple of newsletters we described our attempts to get the Government to improve their Partnerships in Injury Reduction (PIR) program in a number of ways.
 One key concern that we expressed was that the current requirement for safety associations to come to a consensus before significant program changes could be made, needed to change.
 We always thought this method of decision making was like raising the limbo bar to make sure everyone could get under it.
 There were clearly some safety associations ready to try some different things under the PIR program but they were being held back by other associations that were not ready.
 Ian Hopper, Director of the Alberta Governments Partnership’s Program has informed me that they are making a shift from the consensus model to decisions made by a labour led committee, along with representation of the larger and smaller PIR partners.
 They expect to implement this change early in 2019.

-There are other changes he mentioned such as adding requirements in the audit protocols for health and safety committees and safety representative.
-I didn’t see anything that would shift the protocol emphasis from compliance to cultural.
+There are other changes he mentioned such as adding requirements in the audit protocols for health and safety committees and safety representatives.
+I didn’t see anything that would shift the protocol emphasis from its’ current compliance focus.

-Another notable update he provided is a copy of a study that was conducted on the Alberta COR process and the successes in reducing lost time claims and medical aid incidents.
-Some success with lower statistics were reported between the years of 2001 and 2015.
-I reviewed the research quickly and didn’t notice anything on the extent disability management/modified work programs had contributed to the success in lower statistics.
+Another notable update he provided is a copy of a study that was conducted on the Alberta PIR COR process.
+The report documents successes noted in reducing lost time claims and medical aid incidents.
+The report suggests the Partnerships program may be responsible for lowering the number of incidents between the years of 2001 and 2015.
+I reviewed the research and didn’t find any consideration on the extent disability management/modified work programs have contributed to the success in the lower statistics.
 You can request a copy of this report through Alberta Labour.